google/oss-fuzz-vulns/README.md

 We only include bugs that are marked as security by OSS-Fuzz.
 If you are a project maintainer, you may edit the security flag on the corresponding testcase details page.
-Marking a bug as security will automatically cause it to be fed into OSV.
+Marking a bug as security will automatically cause it to be fed into OSV, if the bug is reliabily reproducible.

 ## Removing an entry